 details of what happened and when

 to say how you would like your complaint resolved

 If you need someone to complain on your behalf

-You can ask someone else to complain for you.
+You can ask someone else to complain about you.
 You will need to authorise them to deal with HMRC on your behalf before they can make a complaint for you.

 What happens when you complain to HMRC

 HMRC will not treat you any differently because you have made a complaint.

 When you complain HMRC will:

 handle your complaint fairly, confidentially and investigate the issues thoroughly

 give you the name and contact details of the person who is dealing with your complaint

 keep you informed of the progress of your complaint